Robin van der Vleuten

 chars.charAt(0).toUpperCase() + chars.slice(1) // 'Hello'

-And that will gives us a capitalized string in JavaScript.
+That gives us a capitalized string.

 Just use CSS